Wayne Static: Death

 Static died on November 1, 2014, in Landers, California, three days before his 49th birthday.
 He had consumed oxycodone as well as alcohol that morning before going to bed with his wife.
 She woke up later that day to find that he had died in his sleep.
-His publicist issued a statement which claimed that Static and Wray had stopped using "hard drugs" in 2009 and that his death was "not a drug related incident."
-However an autopsy later confirmed that Static had died of multiple prescription drug toxicity involving the opioid painkillers oxycodone and hydromorphone, the anti-anxiety medication alprazolam (Xanax), and alcohol.
+His publicist issued a statement which claimed that Static and Wray had stopped using "hard drugs" in 2009 and that his death was "not a drug-related incident."
+However, an autopsy later confirmed that Static had died of multiple prescription drug toxicity involving the opioid painkillers oxycodone and hydromorphone, the anti-anxiety medication alprazolam (Xanax), and alcohol.
 The report also noted that years of past "chronic prescription drug and alcohol abuse" was a contributing factor.
-Former Static-X members Koichi Fukuda and Tony Campos paid tribute to Static.
+Static-X members Koichi Fukuda and Tony Campos paid tribute to Static.
 Static was cremated in California.
 A memorial show followed in Los Angeles, and a family service followed in Illinois.